bharathGitUser/bharathgituser.github.io/_pages/about.md

 * Application verticals like video, augmented reality, drones etc, that can leverage fine-grained control of the 5G/LTE RAN
 * Large-scale distributed systems and storage

 In a prohibitively long &#128564;, but enjoyable Ph.D.
 (2005-2012) at UT Austin under Vijay Garg, I focused on coding-theoretic fault-tolerance in distributed systems.
 Following this, I worked as a Postdoc at Princeton University with Mung Chiang (2012-2014).
-Since then I have been at ATT Labs Research.
+Since then, I have been at ATT Labs Research.

 My wife, Mini, writes and edits children's books.
-If you want a read beyond my pulsatingly thrilling and pulpy papers, do drop by her <a href="https://missmini.home.blog">blog</a>.
+If you want something _slightly_ 😬 more fun than my pulpy papers, do swing by <a href="https://missmini.home.blog">missmini.home.blog</a>.

 <a name="new"></a>
 # New!